 You will obtain the CompTIA Network+ certification by passing an exam that includes multiple-choice and performance-based questions.
-Continue reading for some common-sense advice that can help you increase your chance to pass the CompTIA Network+ exam and obtain CompTIA Network+ certification status.
+Continue reading for some common-sense advice that can help you increase your chance to pass CompTIA Network+ exam and obtain CompTIA Network+ certification status.

-In very basic nature, the CompTIA Network+ exam is not much different from any other written test that you might have taken to date.
+In a very basic nature, the CompTIA Network+ exam is not much different from any other written test that you might have taken to date.
 The exam uses a number of question types to verify your understanding of troubleshooting as well as problem-solving a wide variety of problems, ranging from networking and operating systems to mobile devices and security.

 Being well-prepared remains your best way to score a positive exam outcome, namely passing the test and obtaining the CompTIA Network+ certification.